ajna0501/portfolio/README.md

 - Terraform
 - AWS

-The framework consists of two modules that focus on checking if collected data in data lakes meets the expected outcomes, critera and if it's in the right format.
-The framework's results is a report that gives and overview of all tests runned on the data.
+The framework consists of two modules that focus on checking if collected data in data lake meets the expected outcomes, critera and if it's in the right format.
+The framework's results is a report that gives an overview of all tests runned on the data.

 * * *